UniversityOfNicosia/META511MC-Course-Materials/Fall-2022/Videos Inside OM/README.md

 - **Week 7: Gaming NFTs** - https://arweave.net/RbjXLOUD8ij_WiCNYz-meHW51RCQBhATMkq09fOyFj0

+- **Week 8: What is the Metaverse?** - https://arweave.net/LgqQMxVJP8QWvl-jSMmyn5b67OcHuJKBI-9mfTVMoEw

 NOTE: the video files are stored in a peer-to-peer visual content database.
 For more : https://ardrive.io/